grikdotnet/docker-patterns/1.nginx-acme.sh-healthcheck/README.md

 #### What is it:

-It's a pattern of configs for web development and running small web sites with Nginx.
+It's a simple and straightforward pattern of configs for web development and running small web sites with Nginx.

-Sets with other services such as PHP and MySQL can be found in other folders in this repo.
+Sets of sample configs for other services such as PHP and MySQL will be added to other folders of this repo.

 #### Task definition: